Redefining Technology

 B.Ad hoc assessments

-C.Regular quality checks
+C.Regular quality assessments

 D.Automated quality management